-Note: I used the Rocket app as an example in my pictures, but it is only because I was removing an earlier version.
-I love Rocket and would never delete (It emojifies your Mac!).
+Note: I used the Rocket app as an example in my pictures, but only because I was removing an earlier version.
+I love Rocket and would never delete it (it emojifies your Mac!).

 How to close an app that you thought was already closed or can't figure out how to close on your Mac

 - Click on the Finder icon in your app dock.

 Double-click on Activity Monitor.

 You can also just type "Activity Monitor" into Spotlight.